Roseman104/rust_https/README.md

 Create directory where ever you want as long as rust is installed.

-instaide of the directory you want the project to be created:
+inside of the directory you want the project to be created:
 `cargo new project_name_here`

 This will get Cargo to make a project and do some house keeping like make a gitignore so you don't inadvertenly try to post executables and so forth to github.